forevermatt/budget-data/README.md

           "*category uuid*": *amount from this category, in cents*, *...*
         },
-        "note": "*optional textual comment about this transaction*" "timestamp": *date/time of transaction, as a JavaScript unix timestamp*, "who": "*name of payee*"
+        "note": "*optional textual comment about this transaction*", "timestamp": *date/time of transaction, as a JavaScript unix timestamp*, "who": "*name of payee*"
       },